 - overview.txt/pdf: Your overview document for the assignment.
 This file should contain your names, your NetIDs, all known issues you have with your implementation, and the names of anyone you have discussed the homework with.
 It should also include descriptions of any extensions you implemented. - A zip file containing these items: - Source code: You should include all source code required to compile and run the project.
 Please ensure that the directory structure of your source files is maintained within the archive so that your code can be compiled upon extraction.
 If your code depends on any third-party libraries, please include compilation instructions in your overview document.
-Include your parser generator input file, e.g., .cup, as well as the generated code.
-If you use a lexer generator, please include the lexer input file, e.g., .flex, as well as the generated code. - Tests: You should include all your test cases and test code that you used to test your program.
+If you use a lexer generator, please include the lexer input file, e.g., .flex.
+Please include your parser generator input file, e.g., .cup.
+Your xic-build should use these files to generate source code, and you should not submit the corresponding generated source code files (e.g. .java).
+Do not submit compiled versions of your own code (submitting precompiled libraries is OK). - Tests: You should include all your test cases and test code that you used to test your program.
 Be sure to mention where these files are and to describe your testing strategy in your overview document.